Is Shopify Down? How to Check If there's a Shopify Outage

 Clear documentation accelerates troubleshooting.

-Merchants often assume Shopify is down when the issue is actually localized.
+Merchants sometimes assume Shopify is down when the issue is actually localized.

 Common store-specific causes include: